The Impact of Safari 16.4 on Your Tracking

-Apple's WebKit (Safari) continues its aggressive approach to cookie expiration, now on server set cookies
+Learn about how Apple's WebKit (Safari) continues it's aggressive approach to cookie expiration, now on server set cookies

 TL:DR Unless you've been using a server to extend cookie expiration, the Safari 16.4 updates will not impact you.
 If you have been using server set cookies, then Safari 16.4 will only impact you if the IP address of the server that's extending the cookie is materially different than the IP address of the server your site is loaded from.

-Think of cookies as little storage devices, used for several functions in the browser, like saving your shopping cart, your language settings, your privacy settings etc...
-Not surprisingly, cookies are also used to save marketing information.
-When you click on an add, typically, the information about the add you clicked on is saved in a cookie, that saved cookie is then used to link the add click to an event like a purchase.
-If that cookie is unavailable at the time of purchase, the add click won't be connected with the purchase, and the purchase will go unattributed in whichever ad platforms you might be using.
-Google Ads Conversion 0.
-Apple 1.
+Think of cookies as miniature storage devices, utilized for various functions within the browser, such as storing your shopping cart, language preferences, and privacy settings.
+Unsurprisingly, cookies are also employed to retain marketing data.
+When you click on an ad, typically, information about the clicked ad is stored in a cookie.
+This saved cookie is then utilized to correlate the ad click with an event, such as a purchase.
+If the cookie is inaccessible at the time of purchase, the ad click won't be associated with the purchase, resulting in the purchase being unattributed on any ad platforms you may be using.

 Cookie Expiry